 This is a Textile.
+It was designed by Sheila Hicks.
 It is dated 1997–2004 and we acquired it in 2006.
 Its medium is synthetic fiber, color transfer paper and its technique is woven and stitched synthetic fiber and color transfer paper.
 It is a part of the Textiles department.

 Sheila Hicks is one of the most important textile artists of the 20th century.
 Papillon (1997-2004), measuring only 10 13/16” x 7 1/16” is one of almost 1,000 works included in her series Miniatures – an enduring project that began over 50 years ago.
 Each was created on a small loom constructed from painter’s stretcher bars, which made a practical and portable companion throughout her travels in India, Mexico, France, Morocco and Saudi Arabia.